 - The system will maximize use of existing technology to launch and control the air vehicle, transfer data, and support persistent surveillance and precision strike operations.

 - The system will be integrated into carrier-controlled airspace operations and will be maintained in accordance with standard fleet processes as tailored for unmanned applications.

-The Navy will announce the air segment draft request for proposal (RFP) for the UCLASS technology development (TD) phase in second quarter FY14.
 The final air segment RFP release is scheduled for third quarter FY14, followed by contract award in third quarter FY15.